Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (Get), the resource (license key instance/activation), and the identifier (by ID).
-It also specifies what is included (instance name and creation date), making the purpose unambiguous and distinguishable from sibling list tools.
+The description clearly states the action (Get), the resource (specific license key instance), and what is returned (instance name and creation date).
+It distinguishes from sibling tools like ls_list_license_key_instances which lists all instances.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.